eyescroll/TypographyBlog/_posts/2020-09-21-the-type-face-of-motorsport.md

 ![F1 Torque.
 Courtesy of The Logo Smith Design Studio. ](../uploads/torque.png "F1 Torque.
 Courtesy of The Logo Smith Design Studio. ")

+Formula 1 Management does disclose that it uses the Titallium font for its website and article typeface, an open source font with a minimalist, modern look.

+Titallium can be downloaded [here](https://fonts.google.com/specimen/Titillium+Web).

 Outside of Formula One's own typeface, there are a slew of companies who invest in the sport and its various teams whose brand identities often line up with Formula One's own due to the fact that they believe that the exposure they will gain from participating in the running of the sport will be worth the financial investment.

 A good example of this would be DHL, F1's primary logistics partner.
 The connection between fast cars and fast deliveries is an obvious one with DHL's pre-existing branding lining up well with this idea; a modern, sleek, sans-serif type with dramatic italicise, horizontal gaps within the lettering and lines running before and after the logo, all indicative of both speed and dependability.

 Different sports usually have similar modern, slick typefaces that wouldn't look out of place in a gym or on a tracksuit, however Formula 1 has such an intrinsic connection with speed and extreme forces that I believe its design aesthetic is far more dramatic and eye-catching than those incorporated by other sporting bodies and, in the process making it a fascinating case study for those interested in converting physical movement into something as simple as letters and numbers.

-Thanks again to The Logo Smith Design Studio for providing these typefaces, you can check out their website here: https://imjustcreative.com/
+Thanks again to The Logo Smith Design Studio for providing these typefaces, you can check out their website [here](https://imjustcreative.com/download-formula-1-fonts/2018/07/16).